1. What’s your story? Where are you from?

 15. If you weren’t an artist, what would you be?

 I would be a writer (both fiction and journalism) and a development worker or both!
-I still hope to incorporate development work and writing more into my artistic practice – how is only time that can tell!
+I still hope to incorporate development work and writing more into my artistic practice – only time can tell!